 I think people like reading because it’s a way of time travel.
 You can go stand in Eliot’s or Gertrude Stein’s world.
 But when you translate, you add to that world.

-Oberman explains that, unlike traditional medieval scholars, she is interested in translating Old English poems while maintaining the original poetic form.
+Oberman explains that, unlike traditional medieval scholars, he is interested in translating Old English poems while maintaining the original poetic form.

-“Some medievalists are translating this as close [as possible] to the original meaning, which is why they will translate a poem as prose,” says Oberman “Poems are more than the literal meanings of their words – they are made of sound, form, and rhythm.
+“Some medievalists are translating this as close [as possible] to the original meaning, which is why they will translate a poem as prose,” he says.
+“Poems are more than the literal meanings of their words – they are made of sound, form, and rhythm.
 I try to bring the skills of a scholar and a poet to my translations.”

-Apart from her work in translation, Oberman also teaches freshman English in Storrs.
+Apart from his work in translation, Oberman also teaches freshman English in Storrs.

-Associate professor of English Penelope Pelizzon says Oberman’s exceptional character and talent as a poet have contributed to her success in the classroom.
+Associate professor of English Penelope Pelizzon says Oberman’s exceptional character and talent as a poet have contributed to his success in the classroom.

 “I believe Miller will be one of the next generation’s significant poetic voices,” says Pelizzon.
 “This is a person whose intelligence and artistry is matched by humor, self-effacing wit, and generosity as an artist and teacher.”